khilscher/SharePointOnlineCSOM/README.md

 `int itemId = spObject.GetItemId(context, "My Document Library", "test2.json");`
 `spObject.ApplyTextColumnMetadataToSharePointFile(context, "My Document Library", "Test Column", "Test value", itemId);`

-**//Get the items in a SharePoin lookup list, select an item from this list and apply the value to the lookup column in a Document Library**
+**//Get the items in a SharePoint lookup list, select an item from this list and apply the value to the lookup column in a Document Library**

 `int listItemId = 0;`